xavi-/node-copy-paste/README.md

 - `copy(text[, callback])`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 Returns the same value passed in.
 Optional callback will fire when the copy operation is complete.
 - `paste([callback])`: if no callback is provided, `paste` synchronously returns the current contents of the system clip board.
 Otherwise, the contents of the system clip board are passed to the callback as the second parameter.

-	**Note**: Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that works on windows, so currently the synchornous version of `paste` (i.e. the version with no callback) only works on OSX and Linux.
+	**Note**: The synchronous version of `paste` is not always availabled.
+Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that consistently works on all platforms, especially windows.
+An error message is shown if the synchronous version of `paste` is used on an unsupported platform.
+That said, the asyncchronous version of `paste` is always available.

 If you do not want to pollute the global namespaced call `require("copy-paste").noConflict()`.
 It'll remove the `copy` and `paste` global functions as well as return an object that has `copy` and `paste` properties.